asu-cis-capstone/boulders/README.md

-# Boulders on Broadway mobile App
+## Boulders on Broadway mobile App

+# Overview:
+  The Boulders on Broadway Mobile App will allow customers to see the beers that are currently On Tap.
+The app will be comprised of a beer list, with photo and ratings.
+  Happy Hour drink specials and prices will be available within the app for customers to see.

+## Customer Functionality:
 Develop a basic android application that allows users to: (in order of importance)

--look up current Boudler's on Broadway Draft list

--pull up background information about each draft beer

--push notification when new beer is tapped (at manager's discretion)

--see Calendar of upcoming events
+-Look up current Boudler's on Broadway Draft list -Pull up background information about each draft beer -Push notification when new beer is tapped (at manager's discretion) -See Calendar of upcoming events

--list contact information and directions
+-List contact information and directions

--view happy hour info and special offers
+-View happy hour info and special offers

--browse current menu offerings
+-Browse current menu offerings

-Contributors:
+## Employee Functionality

+  -Login via email/password
+  -Create / Update / ?
+Delete ?
+Beers in the Overall Beer Database
+  -Create / Update / Terminate the On Tap list of Beers -Create / Update / Terminate the Bottled Beer list -Create / Update / Terminate Happy Hour specials and Prices.
+  -Create Events and Non-Happy Hour Specials
+  -Log Out

+##   Potential Features:
+  1. Allow customers to log in.
+See their drink history.
+  2. Drink Challenges - created by employees, completed by Customers.
+  3. Allow customers to review beers - Add their Ratings.

+## How It Will Work

+  -Back end Database: MongoDB or Postgre Database Using a server side language ( Ruby on Rails or PHP or Python tbd) process requests for data and submit it to the mobile application or website in JSON.

+  The mobile app will parse the JSON and use it as the data in the application The webpage will be a Single page application using AngularJS and the server side API to manage the database.

+##Contributors:

-Benjamin Worcester,
+  - Benjamin Worcester,
-Joy Jackson,
+  - Joy Jackson,
-Jeff Ding,
+  - Jeff Ding,
-Jake Richardson,
+  - Jake Richardson,
-Steven Turturo
+  - Steven Turturo